22 Different Types of Beetles in the UK

 You can find metallic bands of green, blue, gold, and red on the rainbow leaf beetle (Chrysolina cerealis).
 It is roughly 8 millimeters in length.

-The rainbow leaf beetle, which is native to the mountainous regions of Wales, is an even more vibrantly colored insect.
+The rainbow leaf beetle, native to the mountainous regions of Wales, is an even more vibrantly colored insect.

 It is presently only found on Mount Snowdon in the UK, as it is extremely scarce there.
-The larvae of the beetles feed on the blooms and leaves of the wild thyme that grows in that location.
+The beetle larvae feed on the blooms and leaves of the wild thyme that grows there.

 It is one of the relatively few species of beetle in the UK that enjoys legislative protection.